 The Dartmouth campus ("UMass Dartmouth" or the "Dartmouth Campus") distinguishes itself as a vibrant public research university dedicated to engaged learning and innovative research resulting in personal and lifelong student success.
 The Dartmouth Campus serves as an intellectual catalyst for economic, social and cultural transformation on a global, national and regional scale.
-The Dartmouth Campus had approximately 6,717 FTE students enrolled for Fall 2020^{}.
+The Dartmouth Campus enrolled 6,717 FTE students for Fall 2020.
 The Dartmouth Campus offers 60 undergraduate degree programs and 55 graduate degree programs (including 13 at the doctorate level).
-During the 2018-2019 academic year, 1,469 bachelor's degrees and 490 advanced degrees, together with 89 undergraduate and graduate certificates, were conferred.
+During the 2019-2020 academic year, the Dartmouth Campus conferred 1,419 bachelor's degrees and 494 advanced degrees (including 96 doctorate degrees), as well as 39 undergraduate certificates and 54 graduate certificates.
 Students may enroll in the College of Arts and Sciences (with a School of Education), the Charlton College of Business, the College of Engineering, the College of Nursing and Health Sciences, the College of Visual and Performing Arts, the School for Marine Science and Technology, and the University of Massachusetts School of Law (the "Law School").
 The main campus, designed by the eminent architect Paul Rudolf, is located on 710 acres in Dartmouth, approximately 55 miles south of Boston and 30 miles east of Providence, Rhode Island.
 Other Dartmouth Campus sites include the Law School in Dartmouth, the School for Marine Science and Technology on the waterfront in New Bedford, the Star Store Center for the Arts in New Bedford, and the Center for Innovation & Entrepreneurship in Fall River.

 In February 2010, the Massachusetts Board of Higher Education issued approval for UMass Dartmouth to offer the Juris Doctor (J.D.) degree and the Law School was created as the first public law school in the Commonwealth.
 The Law School was established through the donation by Southern New England School of Law, a private law school, of certain of its assets to the University of Massachusetts Foundation, Inc., including its facility, equipment, systems and furnishings.
 The Dartmouth Campus admitted the first class of new students to the Law School in August 2010; overall enrollment in Fall 2020 was 360 students.
 The Law School was granted provisional accreditation in June 2012.
 In December 2016, the Law School received full accreditation from the American Bar Association (the "ABA").
 The Law School has a public-service focus, with a curriculum concentrating on civil and human rights, legal support for businesses, economic justice and community law.
 The operating plan for the Law School calls for increases in enrollment, the bar pass rate, and the employment rate for graduates, as well enhancing the Law School's reputation and assuring compliance with ABA standards.
-The Law School's pass rate for first-time test takers on the July 2019 Massachusetts bar exam was 82.6%, fifth among the eight ABA-accredited Massachusetts law schools.
+The Law School's most recent ABA Standard 316 pass rate was 89.8%.

 In Fall 2016, the Dartmouth Campus opened the Charlton College Learning Pavilion, providing approximately 22,000 square feet of classrooms, meeting spaces, an auditorium and technology-enhanced space.
 In Fall 2017, the Dartmouth Campus opened the \$55 million expansion of the School for Marine Science and Technology in New Bedford.
 In Fall 2018, UMass Dartmouth launched a public-private partnership project to build a \$134 million, 1,200-bed residence hall and a new dining facility, which was substantially completed in Spring 2020.
-The new facility was opened to a limited number of students in Fall 2020.
+The new facility opened to a limited number of students in Fall 2020.
 See "University Response to COVID-19."
 In addition, in 2018 the Board of Trustees approved a \$54.4 million renovation to the Science and Engineering building, which commenced in Spring 2020.